 Cameras these days range from security surveillance to your average point and shoot cameras.
-If you strip the hardware that makes up the camera and the lens that lets you see the world, you will notice little reflective photodiodes which make up a device called an image sensor.
+If you strip the hardware that makes up the security camera and the cctv lens that lets you see the world, you will notice little reflective photodiodes which make up a device called an image sensor.
 Depending on the specs of your security camera, you will notice that it has one of the following two image sensors inside: CCD (charged-coupled device), or CMOS, (complimentary metal-oxide semiconductor).
 CCD and CMOS are types of photodiodes that are integrated into solar panels and, essentially, they perform very similar tasks to one another.
 They convert light to electrons, and transform it into an image, where it can be read or displayed.

 Note that both CCD and CMOS use the typical dimension to measure the size of their image sensor: 1/3″, 1/4″, and etc.